und0/twitter_me/README.md

 The project has been written in Python 2.7.
 It runs a Mongo-DB to store data, with a single collection - 'users' for storing users' data.

 The project provides the following web-API calls:
-* `/user/create?uname=[User Name]` - Create a user in the system; The ID will be automatically set by the system and encoded into the response.
+* `/user/create?uname=[User Name]` - Create a new system user; The ID (an integer) will be automatically set by the system and it's value will be encoded into the response.
    * *uname* is mandatory
 * `/user/follow?uid=[User ID]&fuid=[Follow-user ID]` - Set up user *uid* to start following user *fuid*.
 * `/user/unfollow?uid=[User ID]&ufuid=[Unfollow-user ID]` - Set up user *uid* to stop following user *ufuid*.